drvinceknight/pfm/docs/_labsheets/08-linear-algebra.md

 **Building blocks**

-1. **TICKABLE** Linear algebra is the study of systems of linear equations.
+1. Linear algebra is the study of systems of linear equations.

    [A video describing the concept.](https://youtu.be/ojfhNuRK0mE)